sebastian-apps/ttest/README.md

 Is there a statistically significant difference between two datasets?
 Move the slider and observe the impact of the significance level on the probability of making the wrong decision.
 Input and explore your datasets.

+Great for hypothesis testing, calculating the positive predictive value, and plotting the receiver operating characteristic (ROC) curve.

 <br />